Yikuan-PKU/Optimal_Control_in_CRNs/README.md

   ```
   It should take several minites to finish all installation.

-## Run Demo in each subfolders for figures shown in the Paper
+## Run Demo in Each Subfolders for Figures Shown in the Paper

  * To get the figures related to the three state model, simply type: